metal-toolbox/iam-runtime/spec.md

 }

 message CheckAccessResponse {
+  enum Result {
+    RESULT_ALLOWED = 0;
+    RESULT_DENIED = 1;
   }

+  Result result = 1;
+}
 ```

-`CheckAccess` is a REQUIRED operation which checks that a subject has access to perform the given actions on the given resources.
-If all actions are allowed, runtime implementations MUST respond with a `CheckAccessResponse`.
-If any action is not allowed, runtime implementations MUST respond with gRPC status 7 (PERMISSION_DENIED) and an appropriate error message.
-As with the Validation API, if the subject credential is not valid, runtime implementations MUST respond with gRPC status 16 (UNAUTHENTICATED) and an appropriate error message.
+`CheckAccess` is a REQUIRED operation which checks that the subject identified by the given credential has access to perform the given actions on the given resources.
+If all given actions are allowed, runtime implementations MUST respond with `result` set to `RESULT_ALLOWED`.
+If any action is not allowed, runtime implementations MUST respond with `result` set to `RESULT_DENIED`.

+In the event that the given credential is not valid, or any action or resource is not valid for the deployment environment, implementations MUST respond with gRPC status 3 (`INVALID_ARGUMENT`).

 #### `CreateRelationships`